 How many types of nouns are there?

-The easy answer is that there are as many different kinds as one can define.
+The easy answer is that there are as many different kinds as one can define or imagine.

 Take the term proper noun.
 Proper means more "belonging to" as with the word "property", so the term "proper" means a particular person or a particular thing.
 A proper noun can be both singular and plural, you can have a Ford or several Fords.